CommunityHoneyNetwork/chn-docs/docs/nondocker.md

 Deploying without Docker
 ========================

+**WARNING** non-container deployments are no longer supported.
+The follwing information is historical and will be removed soon.

 In addition to running within Docker, you can also deploy each of the CHN Server services and honeypots as regular services on a host (or many hosts).
 The container images are all built using [Ansible](https://www.ansible.com/) playbooks.
 These playbooks can be run on regular hosts to install the services as normal services, without running as Docker containers.

 **Note:** BETA STATUS - The ability to install directly to regular hosts _should_ work, but is still in development and _might_ break something.
 Use at your own risk.
 You're most likely to be successful installing on a freshly installed system, rather than a shared host.